EMPRESS. III. Morphology, Stellar Population, and Dynamics of Extremely Metal Poor Galaxies (EMPGs): Are EMPGs Local Analogs of High-$z$ Young Galaxies?: Discussions

-\tcr{In this section, we discuss dynamical relations between the EMPGs and PAGs.} \tcr{So far, KS1-PAG is \tcg{the} only PAG whose spectrum is available}, which allows us to evaluate whether KS1-EMPG is dynamically related to KS1-PAG.
-MPG (see Section \ref{subsec:empg}) also has a PAG (hereafter MPG-PAG) whose spectrum is available.
-Figure \ref{fig:2d_es1} (Figure \ref{fig:2d_ms1}) presents spectra of KS1-EMPG (MPG) and KS1-PAG (MPG-PAG).
-We measure central wavelengths \tcr{of H$\alpha$ emission lines} by the Gaussian profile fitting.
-We obtain median wavelength differences with the 16th and 84th percentiles of $\Delta \lambda=2.10^{+0.04}_{-0.02}$ and $0.24\pm0.03\:{\rm \AA}$ for KS1-EMPG and MPG, respectively.
-The wavelength differences correspond to median relative velocities with the 16th and 84th percentiles of $\Delta V=96.1^{+1.8}_{-1.0}$ and $10.7^{+1.3}_{-1.2}\:{\rm km}\:{\rm s}^{-1}$, respectively.
-Using best-fit coordinates of KS1-EMPG and KS1-PAG obtained by the SB S{\'e}rsic profile fitting (Section \ref{subsec:size}), the projected radial distance $r_{\rm p}$ between KS1-EMPG and KS1-PAG is 9.84 kpc.
-Similarly, the value of $r_{\rm p}$ between MPG and MPG-PAG is 2.40 kpc.
-For both KS1-EMPG and MPG, errors of the $r_{\rm p}$ are smaller than 0.01 kpc.
-Because $\Delta V$ and $r_{\rm p}$ are smaller than $100\:{\rm km}\:{\rm s}^{-1}$ and $10$ kpc, respectively, KS1-EMPG (MPG) \tcg{may} be dynamically related to KS1-PAG (MPG-PAG).
+In this section, we discuss dynamical relations between the EMPGs and EMPG-tails. \tcr{In our sample}, KS1-tail is \tcg{the} only EMPG-tail whose spectrum is available, which allows us to evaluate whether KS1 is dynamically related to KS1-tail. \tcr{As shown in Figure \ref{fig:ld}, KS1 has the $i$-band SB more than $\sim2$ dex larger than the normalized SB profile of the typical EMPG-tail, implying that KS1 is a different system that has not been reported yet.} MPG (see Section \ref{subsec:empg}) also has a tail (hereafter MPG-tail) whose spectrum is available.
+Figure \ref{fig:2d_es1} (Figure \ref{fig:2d_ms1}) presents spectra of KS1 (MPG) and KS1-tail (MPG-tail).
+We measure barycenters of H$\alpha$ emission lines. \tcra{To estimate errors of the barycenters, we fluctuate the observed spectrum based on a noise spectrum that contains photon noise.
+We embed the fluctuated spectrum into a continuum spectrum that is randomly selected from the wavelength range of 5100--5800 \AA.
+We repeat the procedure 1000 times for each EMPG or EMPG-tail. } We finally obtain the \tcr{barycenter} differences with the 16th and 84th percentiles of \tcr{$\Delta \lambda=2.2\pm0.7$} and \tcr{$0.6\pm0.4\:{\rm \AA}$} for KS1 and MPG, respectively \tcr{(the right top panels of Figures \ref{fig:2d_es1} and \ref{fig:2d_ms1})}.
+The \tcr{barycenter} differences correspond to the relative velocities with the 16th and 84th percentiles of \tcr{$\Delta V=101\pm32$} and \tcr{$\Delta V=27\pm17$ km s$^{-1}$}, respectively.
+Using best-fit coordinates of KS1 and KS1-tail obtained by the SB S{\'e}rsic profile fitting (Section \ref{subsec:size}), the projected distance $r_{\rm p}$ between KS1 and KS1-tail is 9.83 kpc.
+Similarly, the value of $r_{\rm p}$ between MPG and MPG-tail is 2.40 kpc.
+For both KS1 and MPG, errors of the $r_{\rm p}$ are smaller than 0.01 kpc.
+Because $\Delta V$ and $r_{\rm p}$ are smaller than $\sim100\:{\rm km}\:{\rm s}^{-1}$ and $10$ kpc, respectively, KS1 (MPG) \tcg{may} be dynamically related to KS1-tail (MPG-tail).